PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN: Point-Voxel Feature Set Abstraction for 3D Object Detection

 \subsection{Voxel-to-Keypoint Scene Encoding}

-Our proposed PV-RCNN first aggregates the voxel-wise scene features at multiple neural layers of 3D voxel CNN into a small number of keypoints, which bridge the 3D voxel CNN feature encoder and the proposal refinement network.
+Given the multi-scale scene features, we propose to summarize these features into a small number of keypoints, which serve as the courier to propagate features from the above 3D voxel CNN to the refinement network.

-\textbf{Keypoints Sampling.} We simply adopt the farthest point sampling (FPS) algorithm to sample a small number of keypoints $\mathcal{K}=\left\{p_1, \cdots, p_n\right\}$ from the point clouds $\mathcal{P}$, where $n$ is a hyper-parameter (n=4,096 for Waymo Open Dataset~\cite{Sun_2020_CVPR} and n=2,048 for KITTI dataset~\cite{Geiger2012CVPR}).
+\textbf{Keypoint Sampling.} We simply adopt farthest point sampling algorithm as in~\citep{qi2017pointnet++} to sample a small number of keypoints $\mathcal{K}=\left\{p_i\mid p_i \in \mathbb{R}^3\right\}_{i=1}^{n}$ from the raw points $\mathcal{P}$, where $n$ is a hyper-parameter (\emph{e.g.}, n=4,096 for Waymo Open Dataset~\citep{Sun_2020_CVPR}).
 It encourages that the keypoints are uniformly distributed around non-empty voxels and can be representative to the overall scene.

-\textbf{Voxel Set Abstraction Module.} We propose the \textit{Voxel Set Abstraction} (VSA) module to encode multi-scale semantic features from 3D feature volumes to the keypoints.
-The set abstraction \cite{qi2017pointnet++} is adopted for aggregating voxel-wise feature volumes.
-Different with the original set abstraction, the surrounding local points are now regular voxel-wise semantic features from 3D voxel CNN, instead of the neighboring raw points with features learned by PointNet~\cite{qi2017pointnet}.
+\textbf{Voxel Set Abstraction Module.} To aggregate the multi-scale semantic features from 3D feature volumes to the keypoints, we propose \textit{Voxel Set Abstraction} (VSA) module.
+The set abstraction \citep{qi2017pointnet++} is adopted for aggregating voxel-wise feature volumes.
+The key difference is that the surrounding local points are now regular voxel-wise semantic features from 3D voxel CNN, instead of the neighboring raw points with features learned by PointNet~\citep{qi2017pointnet}.